Fatty Liver in Children, an Epidemic We Can Reverse

 As the largest internal organ in the body, the liver is a heavy lifter.
 It removes toxins, maintains healthy blood sugar levels, regulates blood clotting, stores and even makes certain vitamins and minerals, regulates amino acid levels, plays a role in healthy digestion, and more.
 In fact, it performs more than 500 vital functions in the body, so keeping the liver healthy is crucial for overall health.2

-When it comes to liver disease, there’s a long-running misconception that you can only damage the liver by drinking too much alcohol, using drugs, or by taking medications that can harm this vital organ (one reason NAFLD goes unrecognized in children), but the reality is that risk factors like obesity, a sedentary lifestyle, and a poor diet wreaks havoc on liver health—and are the main factors contributing to the rise of NAFLD in children and adolescents.
+When it comes to liver disease, there’s a long-running misconception that you can only damage the liver by drinking too much alcohol, using drugs, or by taking medications that can harm this vital organ (one reason MASLD goes unrecognized in children), but the reality is that risk factors like obesity, a sedentary lifestyle, and a poor diet wreaks havoc on liver health—and are the main factors contributing to the rise of MASLD in children and adolescents.

 According to one report, the incidence of NAFLD in children and adolescents (0-17 years) has increased by nearly 170% since 2017.1